 - Turn off your flash; you shouldn't need it if your room is bright enough.
-Shoot at aperture that leaves everything in focus - f/5 or higher, with a fast shutter speed for handheld shooting.
+Shoot at an aperture that leaves everything in focus - f/5 or higher, with a fast shutter speed for handheld shooting.

-- The key to getting a beautiful white backdrop on these photos is to over expose them, just slightly.
-If you're shooting in program or aperture mode, use the exposure compensation to over expose by 1/3 or 2/3 of a stop.
+- The key to getting a beautiful white backdrop on these photos is to over-expose them just slightly.
+If you're shooting in program or aperture mode, use the exposure compensation to over-expose by 1/3 or 2/3 of a stop.
 If you're shooting in manual, use your light meter to adjust the settings just one or two clicks brighter than your meter indicates.

 3. Get In A Shooting Rhythm!

 Now it's time to start shooting!
-Ideally you already have all your children's artwork gathered in a big pile so you can run through them very quickly.
+Ideally, you already have all your children's artwork gathered in a big pile so you can run through them very quickly.

-I recommend starting with one picture of a piece of paper, that says your child's name and their age/year.
-If you're shooting art from more than one child, or even more than one year, than this is a necessity!
-This sign is just for your benefit, but you will be grateful when you're trying to find something later!
+I recommend starting with one picture of a piece of paper that says your child's name and their age/year.
+If you're shooting art from more than one child, or even more than one year, then this is a necessity.
+The sign doesn't have to be cute - it's just for your benefit - but you will be grateful when you're trying to find something later!

 Depending on the art, you might want to leave a white border visible in your picture.
-If so, then make sure the edges of your artwork are parallel to the edge of your frame.
-If you have mostly rectangular artwork, you may want to fill up your frame with art, and have no border visible.
+If so, then make sure the edges of your artwork are parallel to the edges of your frame.
+If you have mostly rectangular artwork, you may want to fill up your frame with the art and have no border visible.

 With these tips, you can fly through that stack of children's artwork - and then enjoy your clutter-free memories of their creativity!